Kivakis/eAgriBot/README.md

 1. Sandy loam
 2. Clayey loam

-Efficiency map used is not included due to copyright.
-You may add your own efficiency map.
-It requires three arrays:
+The included efficiency map is a generic map for an electric motor.
+The original map used in the journal article is not included due to copyright.
-1. effmap (n x m)
--This matrix contains the efficiency values (within the range 0.0-1.0)
-2. T_effmap (1 x m)
--This vector contains the torque values (Nm) used by the efficiency map
-3. w_effmap (1 x n)
--This vector contains the rotational speed values (rad/s) used by the efficiency map